Dead by Sunrise: Later career, hiatus, and death of Chester Bennington (2010–2018)

 On July 20, 2017, lead vocalist Chester Bennington died by suicide in his home in California.
 The band made an official statement on their Facebook page on July 29.
 Band members Ryan Shuck and Amir Derakh along with Grey Daze member Mace Beyers were united to perform a tribute for Bennington in an acoustic concert on September 2 in Las Vegas.

 They later took part in Linkin Park's memorial concert for Chester Bennington on October 27, 2017.
 They performed "One Step Closer" alongside Korn vocalist Jonathan Davis.

-In September 2018, Julien-K performed the One More Light 2 memorial in Milan Italy to honor Chester Bennington with a massive number of Italian fans.
+In September 2018, Julien-K performed the One More Light 2 memorial in Milan, Italy to honor Chester Bennington with a massive number of Italian fans.
 They performed as Julien-K and ended the set as Dead By Sunrise along with Italian guest singers.

-In 2024, Dead By Sunrise released a deluxe edition of Out Of Ashes on vinyl and later digitally towards the end of the year.
-This deluxe edition contained the acoustic show that the band performed in Las Vegas, NV on July 4th, 2009 that was sought after by fans for some time, as only two tracks from the show had been released previously in 2009.
-Ryan and Amir did an interview with legendary Linkin Park fansite Linkin Park Live in the fall of 2024 talking about the release as well as stating that they would someday be releasing demos and early versions of songs, something that the hardcore fans have wanted for many years.
+In 2024, Dead By Sunrise released a deluxe edition of Out Of Ashes on vinyl and later digitally.
+This deluxe edition contained the acoustic show that the band performed in Las Vegas, NV on July 4th, 2009.
+In a 2024 interview with Linkin Park fansite Linkin Park Live, Ryan and Amir stated that they would someday be releasing demos and early versions of songs.